 Is it okay for men to use beard dye?
 There’s no shame in touching up your scruff with a little bit of color.
-Afterall, the beard culture embracesthe practice of maintaining a healthy, awesome-looking beard, and sometimes, that includes dyeing it.
-Find out the most common answers and our basic beard dyeing guide below.
+Afterall, the beard culture embraces the practice of maintaining a healthy, awesome-looking beard, and sometimes, that includes dyeing it.

 Although it can also signify wisdom and authority, having patches of silver on your manly mane can make you look older than you really are.
 You can make your peace with that—aging, after all, is an inescapable biological process—but if the thought of looking old makes you self-conscious, dyeing it can boost your confidence.
-It's not a permanent fix to the problem, but it can get the job done.

 If you want to try something radical and bold, check out the Merman Trend!
 With beards and hair colored in bright shades of green, blue, purple and pink, this trend is a sure-fire way to be a head-turner.